 - $66,000 (individual)

 For more information, contact Environment Line.

-In conjunction with the review of the EHC Act, the EPA began a staged review of the five current CCOs.
+The EPA has initiated a staged review of the five current CCOs.
 The review aims to

 - thoroughly assess the adequacy of each CCO